VRConservation/neca_jpa/jpa.md

 Transportation subsidies to move this feedstock to central locations or nearby facilities could be a key missing component of the wildfire problem across the west.
 Creating Joint Powers Authorities in some regions, may be a solution to aggregate feedstock over large areas and provide it to process plants, mills, and other utilization entities.

 ## Joint Powers Authority
-A joint powers authority (JPA) is a distinct government organization created when two or more public agencies agree to form a new legal entity to address a common issue.
+A joint powers authority (JPA) is a government organization created when two or more public agencies agree to form a new legal entity to address a common issue.
 This authority is legally independent from its member agencies but shares powers common to them, which are defined in the joint powers agreement ([Governments Working together, 2021](https://sgf.senate.ca.gov/sites/sgf.senate.ca.gov/files/GWTFinalversion2.pdf)).

 :::{important} What is a JPA?
 :class: dropdown